Shareholder and Partnership Disputes

 Therefore, whether a partnership has its own agreement, relies on the provisions of the laws, or is a hybrid of the two, the review and interpretation of those provisions is the first critical step in evaluating claims and defenses.

-If you are unsure of your rights under your partnership agreement or under the New York Partnership Law, we can assist you.
+If you are unsure of your rights under your partnership agreement or under the New York Partnership Law, our partnership disputes lawyers can assist you.

 Fiduciary Duties of Partners